openfl/OpenFLDevelopersGuide/sockets/README.md

 The XMLSocket class cannot tunnel through firewalls automatically because, unlike the Real-Time Messaging Protocol (RTMP), XMLSocket has no HTTP tunneling capability.
 If you need to use HTTP tunneling, consider using Flash Remoting or Flash Media Server (which supports RTMP) instead.

-The following restrictions apply to how and where content in Flash Player or in an AIR application outside of the application security sandbox can use an XMLSocket object to connect to the server:
+The following restrictions apply to how and where content in OpenFL or in an AIR application outside of the application security sandbox can use an XMLSocket object to connect to the server:

 *   For content outside of the application security sandbox, the XMLSocket.connect() method can connect only to TCP port numbers greater than or equal to 1024\.
 One consequence of this restriction is that the server daemons that communicate with the XMLSocket object must also be assigned to port numbers greater than or equal to 1024\.
 Port numbers below 1024 are often used by system services such as FTP (21), Telnet (23), SMTP (25), HTTP (80), and POP3 (110), so XMLSocket objects are barred from these ports for security reasons.
 The port number restriction limits the possibility that these resources will be inappropriately accessed and abused.
 *   For content outside of the application security sandbox, the XMLSocket.connect() method can connect only to computers in the same domain where the content resides.
 (This restriction is identical to the security rules for URLLoader.load().)
 To connect to a server daemon running in a domain other than the one where the content resides, you can create a cross-domain policy file on the server that allows access from specific domains.
 For details on cross-domain policy files, see